 Schedule: You'll need to arrive in Anchorage on July 20th, and book a room for that evening, to be there for our scenic morning flight to the lodge.
 We'll gather for a no-host group dinner and a brief orientation and technique discussion.
 I also strongly recommend booking a room in Anchorage on July 25th, as weather may cause delays and you could miss your flight.
 You've been warned!
 I recommend the Courtyard by Marriott.

-DAY 1 (Lunch, Dinner) Fly from Anchorage to the Lodge, 9am.
+DAY 1 (Lunch, Dinner) Fly from Anchorage to the Lodge, 9 AM departure.
 Upon arrival at the Lodge you will be met by lodge staff and our guide, and offered a safety briefing on viewing the bears.
 After lunch, we will have our first chance to seek out grizzly (brown) bears.
 Our comfortable lodge will be our home and we'll enjoy three fresh and wholesome meals/day featuring local seafood and fresh greens from their garden.
 They really know how to take care of us!

 DAY 2-4 (Breakfast, Lunch, Dinner) Each day will be spent exploring different areas within Lake Clark National Park as we follow and photograph the grizzly bears.
 We'll be taken around in carts pulled by ATV's and disembark when we encounter bears to photograph.
 We will have an experienced bear guide to help us find and locate the best opportunities to see and photograph the bears each day.
 Depending on the weather and bear activity each day, we will also have at least one opportunity to visit the nearby horned and tufted puffin colonies.
 Also seen in the area are bald eagles, black-legged kittiwakes, and harbor seals.
-There is also the opportunity to sea kayak the beautiful bays and varied coastline for scenic photo opportunities of this relatively undiscovered national park.

 DAY 5 (Breakfast) Optional run out before breakfast for one last bear photo-opp.
 After breakfast we say our goodbyes and take a mid-morning flight back to Anchorage.
 But keep your camera handy - on the way to the beach there just might be another bear opportunity!